DangerDanny/Test_2020FC/docs/Fleet_Discovery/README.md

 ### Individual Aircraft

 - Allows for one aircraft to be looked at a time by serial or registration number
-- Includes all key current information, including age, status, owner, operator, seats, utilization, tech specs.
+- Includes all critical current information, including age, status, owner, operator, seats, utilization, tech specs.
 - Valuations current and historical
-- Aircraft's full history from everything that has happened to that aircraft, tracking all the events (i.e., delivered, sold, subleased, re-registered, retired)
+- Aircraft's complete history from everything that has happened to that aircraft, tracking all the events (i.e., delivered, sold, subleased, re-registered, retired)

 ### Historical Utilization

-- OEM Reported Hours & Cycle Data - OEM reported is an opt-in reporting that the airlines can choose if they want to provide data.
-This means not every airline reports this data and can mean it is not always reported consistently.
+- OEM Reported Hours & Cycle Data - OEM reported is an opt-in reporting that the airlines can choose if they want to provide data; this means not every airline reports this data and can mean it is not always reported consistently.
 - Shows current operator, MFR date, tail number, reported month/year
 - Cumulative hours and cycles